getodk/docs/odk1-src/central-intro.rst

 If you are an adventurous user who is comfortable with (new) technology, you don't need the features we don't already support, and you are okay with the risks with using early release software, please consider giving Central a try and giving us your `feedback <https://forum.opendatakit.org/t/odk-central-v0-1-0-alpha/13437>`_.

-If you just read all the above and you're not feeling too sure about it, we suggest sitting it out for a little while longer.
+If you finished reading all the above and you're not feeling too sure about it, we suggest sitting it out for a little while longer.
 Keep watching the `release announcements board <https://forum.opendatakit.org/c/releases>`_ for future updates, and we'll be sure to sound the bells when we're sure things are ready for a broader audience.

 .. _central-intro-learn-more: